Date of Award:

 Recommendations are made on manipulative methods and other means to improve sharp-tailed grouse use of habitat.

 McArdle, Barry Anthony, "The Effect of Sagebrush Reduction Practices on Sharp-Tailed Grouse Use in Southeastern Idaho" (1977).
 All Graduate Theses and Dissertations.
-Paper 1193.
+1193.